 1821 Info 6a for Caleb Crompton

-Caroline Cox and William Pearson
+Caroline Louisa Cox and William Pearson

 Caroline's birth and early life at Mount Jeffcott